three-horizon/SAP-GitHub-Integration-Playbook/docs/4-workflow-tutorials/development-workflow.md

 83. Check the box next to your program to stage it
 84. Click the **Stage** button

-    [SCREENSHOT: abapGit stage screen with the new program selected]
+    [SCREENSHOT: abapGit stage screen showing the new program selected with checkbox and Stage button highlighted]

 85. Enter a descriptive commit message: "Add customer list program for data reporting"
 86. Click **Commit**

-    [SCREENSHOT: abapGit commit screen with message entered]
+    [SCREENSHOT: abapGit commit screen with message field filled and Commit button highlighted]

 87. When prompted, enter your GitHub credentials
 88. Click **Execute** to complete the push